matuzo/matuzoat/src/blog/12-tips-for-more-accessible-react-apps-slides-react-finland-2019.md

 ![](https://res.cloudinary.com/dp3mem7or/image/upload/v1549208913/articles/react-finland/accessible_react_apps.017.jpeg)

 `display: none;`, `visibility: hidden;` and the `hidden` attribute remove content from the accessibility tree.
-Every item needs a textual representation, even if it isn't visible.
+Every item needs a textual representation, even if it isn’t visible.
 Check out Reach UI's VisuallyHidden component.

 ### <abbr title="acessibility">a11y</abbr> tip #3: Use `<button>` if you need a button.